Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Introduction

-\textbf{Contributions.} With \textsc{Imperio}, we introduce the first method to compute generic and robust over-the-air adversarial examples against ASR systems.
-We archive this by utilizing an RIR generator to sample from different room setups.
+\textbf{Contributions.} With \textsc{Imperio}, we introduce the first method to compute generic and robust over-the-air adversarial examples against hybrid ASR systems .
+We achieve this by utilizing an RIR generator to sample from different room setups.
 We implement a full, end-to-end attack that works in both cases, with and without psychoacoustic hiding.
 In either case, we can produce successful robust adversarial examples.
-With our generic approach, it is possible to induce an arbitrary target transcription in any kind of audio without physical access to the room where the attack takes place.
+With our generic approach, it is possible to induce an arbitrary target transcription in any kind of audio without physical access to the target room.

-More specifically, for the simulation, the convolution with the sampled RIR is added to the ASR's DNN as an additional layer, which enables us to update the original audio signal directly under the constraints given by the simulated RIR.
-For this, the RIRs are drawn out of a distribution of room setups to simulate the over-the-air attack.
-The algorithm is repeated until the target transcription is recognized or a maximum number of iterations is reached.
-Using this approach, the adversarial examples are hardened to remain robust in real over-the-air attacks across various room setups.
-We also show an improvement that is based on \emph{psychoacoustic hiding}~\cite{zwicker2013psychoacoustics}, by including hearing thresholds in the backpropagation, as proposed by Sch\"onherr et al.~\cite{Schoenherr2019}.
+More specifically, for the simulation, the convolution with the sampled RIR is added as an additional layer to the ASR's underlying neural network, which enables us to update the original audio signal directly under the constraints given by the simulated RIR.
+For this purpose, the RIRs are drawn out of a distribution of room setups to simulate the over-the-air attack.
+Using this approach, adversarial examples are hardened to remain robust in real over-the-air attacks across various room setups.
+We also show a reduction of the added perturbations based on \emph{psychoacoustic hiding}~\cite{zwicker2013psychoacoustics}, by including hearing thresholds in the backpropagation, as proposed by Sch\"onherr et al.~\cite{Schoenherr2019}.

-We have implemented the proposed algorithm to attack the DNN-HMM ASR system \emph{Kaldi}~\cite{Povey_ASRU2011_2011} under varying room conditions.
-During our experiments, we found that the generic approach, even though it is also the much more powerful attack, is even more robust than the adapted version, which uses measured RIRs.
-This proves that the used room simulation is an adequate and generic applicable simulation to simulate non-specified environments and that for a successful attack, no prior knowledge about the attack setup is required.
-Furthermore, we demonstrate that the same adversarial examples are transferable to different rooms and work without line-of-sight, distances in the range of meters, and even if no direct sound but only a reflection is recorded by the microphone.
+We have implemented the proposed algorithm to attack the hybrid DNN-HMM ASR system \emph{Kaldi}~\cite{Povey_ASRU2011_2011} under varying room conditions.
+We demonstrate that generic adversarial examples can be computed that are transferable to different rooms and work without line-of-sight, distances in the range of meters, and even if the microphone records no direct sound but only a reflection.
+In fact, we even show that our generic approach, using only simulated RIRs, creates more robust adversarial examples compared to real measured examples indicating that no prior knowledge about the attack setup is required for our attack.

 In summary, we make the following three key contributions: